zjwonder/racket-parser/README.md

 1) Pull down the entire repository.
 All files you need will already be in the correct directory.

-2) Open *parser-core.rkt* and click the "Run" button.
+2) Open *parser.rkt* and click the "Run" button.
 This will execute parsing on all of the provided input files.

 3) To parse a different file, first copy the file to the parent directory of the project. (this should be the same folder in which *parser.rkt* is located.)